 Church of Hallgrímur (Hallgrímskirkja)

 See also: What to Pack for your trip to Iceland

 If you ever wondered what Icelandic people do during those months of dark days and long winter nights then just drop by any craft shop.
 The famous lopapeysa (Icelandic jumper) is displayed in many of the shops along with hand-knitted hats and gloves with lovely Icelandic designs worked into them.
-I spent ages browsing in the crafts shops which are all around Reykjavik – Kraum was my favourite representing over 200 Icelandic artists and said to be the oldest wooden building remaining in the city.
-You can get good discounts with the Voyager Card.
-I loved the plaited cushions and the gorgeous smelling Soley organic bath and beauty products – all infused with Icelandic herbs.
+I spent ages browsing in the crafts shops which are all around Reykjavik.
+Kraum was my favourite representing over 200 Icelandic artists and said to be the oldest wooden building remaining in the city.
+Reykjavik tip: you can get good discounts with the Voyager Card.
+I loved the plaited cushions and the gorgeous smelling Soley organic bath and beauty products infused with Icelandic herbs.

 Reykjavik means Smoky or Steamy Bay and the name probably relates to the steam coming from hot springs in the area.
 Around 870 AD, Norwegian Ingólfur Arnarson, in Viking tradition, cast his high seat pillars into the sea when he landed in Iceland and built his settlement where they came to shore.
 Two columns in Faxaflói Square trickle hot water which wafts steam into the air symbolising the founding of the city.
 Geothermal water is used to heat around 90% of Iceland’s homes; the hot water from the springs is cooled and pumped from boreholes straight into the taps of nearby homes.

 Hotels in Reykjavik